 Welcome

-Heron Books took flight earlier this year from our original home in The Clifton Arcade.
+Heron Books took flight earlier in 2025 from our original home in The Clifton Arcade.

 The shop is a welcoming space.
 We like nothing more than talking about books; if the book in question features a heron, all the better.